On primes and practical numbers: Introduction

 It seems likely that the upper bound in \eqref{thm1bounds} is best possible, apart from optimizing the implied constant as a function of the shift parameter~$h$.
 Our proof shows that this constant is $\ll h/\varphi(h)$.

 Margenstern \cite[Conjecture 7]{Mar} conjectured that every natural number other than $1$ is the sum of two numbers that are either practical or prime.
 The case of even numbers was settled by Melfi \cite[Theorem 1]{Mel}, who showed that every even number is the sum of two practical numbers.
 Somewhat weaker versions of the problem for odd numbers were recently stated by Sun \cite{Sun}.
-We show that in the case of odd numbers there are at most a finite number of exceptions to Margenstern's conjecture.
-Tom\'as Oliveira e Silva has told us that Margenstern's conjecture has no counterexamples to $10^9$.
-Note that it would seem difficult to use our methods to get a numerical bound $x_0$ for which every odd number $>x_0$ is the sum of a prime and a practical number.
-However, it would seem quite tractable using our proof if one was prepared to use the extended Riemann Hypothesis in place of the Bombieri--Vinogradov theorem. \begin{theorem} Assume $\theta(n)\ge n$.
+(Also see \cite{Sun2} for several other related problems.)
+We show that, in the case of odd numbers, there are at most a finite number of exceptions to Margenstern's conjecture.
+Tom\'as Oliveira e Silva has told us that Margenstern's conjecture has no counterexamples to $10^9$ and we have verified this via a direct search.
+We have used this result to bootstrap the calculation to a considerably higher bound, see Section \ref{sec5}.
+It may be difficult by our methods to get a numerical bound $x_0$ for which every odd number $>x_0$ is the sum of a prime and a practical number, but such a calculation is tractable using our proof if one is prepared to use the extended Riemann Hypothesis in place of the Bombieri--Vinogradov theorem.
+However, it may be that even this hypothetical $x_0$ is too large for a feasible calculation to close the gap. \begin{theorem} Assume $\theta(n)\ge n$.
 Every sufficiently large integer not divisible by $\prod_{p\le \theta(1)} p$ is the sum of a prime and a member of $\mathcal{B}_\theta$. \end{theorem} \begin{corollary} Every sufficiently large odd integer is the sum of a prime and a practical number. \end{corollary}

 Margenstern \cite[Theorem 6]{Mar} showed that for every fixed even number $h$, there are infinitely many practical numbers $n$ such that $n+h$ is also practical.
 He conjectured \cite[Conjecture 2]{Mar} that the number of practical pairs $\{n,n+2\}$ up to $x$ is asymptotic to $cx/\log^2 x$ for some positive constant $c$.
 Let